nickrigby/nickrigby.github.io/_posts/2017-02-13-using-a-custom-domain-with-jekyll-and-github-pages.md

 By default, Github Pages have a `.github.io` domain, but wouldn't it be cool to use your own custom domain?
 Well my friend, it's your lucky day.

-## Adding the custom domain in Github
+## Adding a custom domain in Github
 Browse to your repository on Github, and go to the "settings" tab.
-Scroll about half way down the page until you see the "custom domain" box (it's within the Github Pages section).
+Scroll about half way down the page until you see the "custom domain" box (within the Github Pages section).

-Add your custom domain to the box (sans protocol), and hit save.
-Done!
+Add your custom domain to the box and hit save.
+We're Done!

 _Note:_ Github will automatically create a new file in your repository called `CNAME` which includes a single line contianing your custom domain.

-## Configuring the DNS
+## Configuring DNS
 We've told Github Pages about our custom domain, but now we need to configure the DNS so it points to our Github Pages site.
 Github Pages, rather conveniently, offers a [number of different ways to configure the DNS](https://help.github.com/articles/using-a-custom-domain-with-github-pages/).
 I'm going to continue with the [A record method](https://help.github.com/articles/setting-up-an-apex-domain/).

 Using the DNS configuration manager for your domain, add two A records as follows:

-{% highlight powershell %}
+{% highlight plaintext %}
 Host: @
 Points to: 192.30.252.153
 {% endhighlight %}